 Where You Live Is Your Choice

 Fair housing laws protect you when you are looking for a place to live and while you are living in your house, co-op, condo, or apartment.
-WRO works to protect your rights if you live, or are looking for a place to live, in Westchester, Rockland, or Putnam counties in New York.
+WRO works to protect your rights if you live, or are looking for a place to live, in Westchester, Rockland, Putnam, Orange, Dutchess or Ulster counties in New York.

 Know Your Fair Housing Rights

 Fair Housing Means…

 Fair housing means an equal opportunity to live in the housing that you desire and can afford.
 Fair housing means that houses, apartments, co-ops, and condos must be made available under the same terms and conditions for all financially qualified applicants.
 Everyone is entitled to seek housing in every neighborhood, and similar information must be provided to all home seekers.
 Fair housing and fair lending laws apply to the actions of all people involved in real estate transactions.
 Real estate brokers and agents, property managers, mortgage lenders, insurers, advertisers, appraisers, and inspectors are required to treat all consumers equally.
 If you have been, or believe you have been, the victim of unlawful housing discrimination, please contact our fair housing department at 914-428-4507 for assistance.

 What WRO Does